SheCodesAustralia/workshopcontent/content/django/04_django_models/_index.md

 feed(cat_food)
 ```

+We might also have a CatFood object, with its own property:

 ```
 CatFood
 --------
 taste
 ```

-So basically the idea is to describe real things in code with properties (called `object properties`) and actions (called `methods`).
+This is the core idea of object-oriented programming: we describe things using properties (also called attributes) and actions (called methods).

+So how does this help us with our bakery app?

-How will we model our bakery items and bakeries then?
-We want to build a bakery app that helps users discover the best local bakeries and their delectable offerings, right?
+We want to build something that helps people discover amazing local bakeries and their delicious treats.

-We need to answer the question: what `object properties` do we need for a bakery?
-What is a bakery item?
-What properties should it have?
+To do that, we need to model our world using objects:

+What are the key properties of a Bakery?

+What is a BakeryItem, and what should it include?

+Let’s start thinking like object-oriented programmers:
+What data do we need to describe a bakery or a baked good?
+What actions might they have?

 For example, a Bakery should have: